Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-Your goal is to make a list of things, not unlike SWAPI.
-This could be a list of pets, songs, recipes, movies, anything.
+Your goal is to build a GraphQL server that serves a list of things — pets, songs, recipes, movies, anything you choose.

 Make a GraphQL server that serves the things in your list.